Željko Samardžić: Biography

 He first started singing during high school, and soon became known around Mostar as a good Kemal Monteno impersonator.
 Samardžić's musical activity during this period was essentially little more than a hobby as he did not put out any official releases and mostly sang in kafanas and restaurants in addition to competing in the occasional obscure festival.
 The closest he came to wide mainstream success was a schlager "Moja Marija je drugačija" that became a hit in Bosnia during the 1970s after he performed it at Prvi aplauz festival in Banja Luka, but he mostly earned his living running a café in Mostar, located in proximity of the famous Old Bridge.

 When the Bosnian War broke out in 1992, Željko was wounded sitting in his apartment while chaotic fighting was raging outside.
 A stray bullet entered his leg and exited his hip.
 After much trouble, along with his wife and their daughter, he managed to flee the city through the Croat-controlled western part of Herzegovina and eventually reach Serbia after going through Croatia, Slovenia and Hungary.
 Once in Serbia, they lived in the Belgrade suburb of Borča and Samardžić soon started getting low-paying gigs in various discothèques and cafés, building up a fairly devoted niche audience.
 Almost 40 years old at this point, his big break came unexpectedly when some businessmen who enjoyed his nightclub performances brought him to the elite club Ambassador and also financed him with DM30,000 to record an album with Marina Tucaković and Aleksandar "Futa" Radulović.
 In 1995, he also appeared at the Pjesma Mediterana festival in Budva, where he left a great impression singing "Sipajte mi još jedan viski", which further opened the doors to show business.

 Personal life

-He is married to Maja Džaferović, an ethnic Bosniak, with whom he has daughters Sanja, Danijela and Minja, and grandchildren Luka, Aleksa and Nina.
+Samardžić is married to Maja Džaferović, with whom he has three daughters, Sanja, Danijela and Minja, and has three grandchildren Luka, Aleksa and Nina.